realzcode/realzcode.github.io/README.md

 # Welcome

-a Start Journey Hacking, Cracking and Cyber Security
+The Beginning of the Journey of Hacking, Cracking and Cyber Security